Hasse diagrams of posets with up to 7 elements, and the number of posets with 10 elements, without the use of computer programs: Hasse diagrams of posets with up to 7 elements

-In the Hasse diagrams below, for each poset $X$ we indicate in boldface the number of antichains of $X$ and under each one of them we indicate the number of posets which are isomorphic to $X$.\\[2mm] For $n=2,3,4$ the Hasse diagrams are well known.
+In the Hasse diagrams below, for each poset $X$ we indicate in boldface the number of antichains of $X$ and under each one of them we indicate the number of posets which are isomorphic to $X$.